Loading page…

 Probability and Statistics questions become rushed because Pure Maths consumes too much time early in the paper.

-Prelim E to A-Level A
+E to A

-Selected ASRJC H2 Math testimonial
+Selected ASRJC testimonial

 This is a selected screenshot, not a full-cohort success rate.
 See more outcomes on our student outcomes page.

-SGD 400/month
+SGD 360-400

 If upper secondary AMaths still feels shaky, start with the AMaths notes hub or the IP Maths tuition hub.

-| Cliff | Typical symptom | Tuition response |
+| Problem | Typical symptom | Tuition response |

 |---|---|---|

-| Calculus speed vs accuracy | Students know the method but algebra collapses under timed conditions - sign errors, domain omissions, and incomplete integration working. |
+| Calculus speed vs accuracy | Students know the method but algebra collapses under timed conditions - sign errors, domain omissions, and incomplete integration working. | Timed calculus questions followed by corrections so the same algebra slips do not recur across papers. |

-| Paper 2 time crunch | Pure Maths section eats time, leaving the statistics half rushed with avoidable process errors and incomplete working. | Full-paper pacing mocks with section-time targets and forced-switch practice at the midpoint. |
+| Paper 2 time crunch | Pure Maths section eats time, leaving the statistics half rushed with avoidable process errors and incomplete working. | Full-paper practice with a time limit for each section and a planned point for moving on. |

 | JC1 focus | JC2 focus |